Touch (Sarah McLachlan album)

 Touch is the debut album by Canadian singer-songwriter Sarah McLachlan.
 It was originally released on October 11, 1988 through Nettwerk and Capitol Records.
 The album was then re-released on April 3, 1989 through Nettwerk and Arista Records with additional material and new cover art.
 The album includes "Vox", McLachlan's debut single, which reached number 90 in Canada upon its release.

 McLachlan did not achieve commercial stardom until 1991 in Canada, with Solace; she achieved success internationally in 1994–1995 with her 1993 album Fumbling Towards Ecstasy.
-In 1993, McLachlan and Nettwerk were sued by Darryl Neudorf, a Vancouver musician and former member of 54-40, who alleged that he had made a significant and uncredited contribution to the songwriting on Touch.
+In 1993, McLachlan and Nettwerk were sued by Darryl Neudorf, a Vancouver musician and former member of 54-40, who alleged that he had made an uncredited songwriting contribution to four songs on Touch ("Vox", "Steaming", "Sad Clown" and "Strange World").
 Although both McLachlan and Nettwerk acknowledged that Neudorf was involved in the album's production, both took the position that his contribution had not been primarily in songwriting.
 The judge in that suit ultimately ruled in McLachlan's favor.